 So every now and again I like to pick up an item that seemingly no one is talking about.
 This is a product I had to do a bit more research into to see if there is a bit of a difference.
-From everything I’ve put together, most commercial chicken are raised quite quickly.
-Heirloom on the other hand supposedly taste more like the way chicken did a long time ago (before even I was born in the 1980s).
+From everything I've put together, most commercial chickens are raised quite quickly.
+Heirloom on the other hand supposedly tastes more like the way chicken did a long time ago (before even I was born in the 1980s).
 They are smaller and have spent their lives in a pasture.

-For $2.99 per pound this is much cheaper than other heirloom chicken I’ve seen referenced.
-The bummer here is that it doesn’t reference what type of breed it might be.
+For $2.99 per pound, this is much cheaper than other heirloom chicken I've seen referenced.
+The bummer here is that it doesn't reference what type of breed it might be.
 If you are interested in learning more about breeds, you can check out this article by Modern Farmer.

 To be fair, I consider myself to be a decent enough home cook.
 So I opted to keep this simple to see if there was a detectable difference.